top of page

 Eg. 1

-In the example frequency is use instead of only wavelength
+In the example of sound in an arbitrary material, frequency is use instead of only wavelength

 Frequency, f = 10 ^ 3 Hz